sola-st/wasm-r3/README.md

 ### Local Install

-We officially support only X86-64 based Ubuntu 24.04 machines for local installation.Consult [.devcontainer](.devcontainer/) directory to find the relevant scripts.
+We officially support only X86-64 based Ubuntu 24.04 machines for local installation.
+Consult [.devcontainer](.devcontainer/) directory to find the relevant scripts.

-## Kick-the-tire
+## Kick the Tire

 We suppose that you have installed the artifact with one of the three methods described above.